svdhoog/ETACE/docs/data_conversion_scripts/README.rst

 #### Dependencies

-The scripts in this repository are tested to work with both Python 2.7.10 / Python 3.5.2 and above.
+The scripts in this repository are tested to work with Python 3.5.2 and above.

 The required dependencies are : Pandas >= 0.19.2 , scipy >=0.18.1, numpy >= 1.11.3